sara-sabr/ITStrategy/_pages/en/capabilities.md

   d.
 Disagree
   e.
 Strongly Disagree

-### 2.4 Visibility of work in the value stream
+### 2.4.
+Visibility of work in the value stream

-Current or recent value streams are available in the orgarnizations to help teams fully understand the current situation, from the customer point of view, align on the problem across all roles in the organization.
+1. Current or recent value streams are available in the orgarnizations to help teams fully understand the current situation, from the customer point of view, align on the problem across all roles in the organization.
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
 Strongly Disagree

-Teams are able to use value streams to gain insight and guide necessary improvements to ensure you have the bandwidth to support functionality and the documentation to put it into place.
+2. Teams are able to use value streams to gain insight and guide necessary improvements to ensure you have the bandwidth to support functionality and the documentation to put it into place.
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
 Strongly Disagree

-Everyone in the organization have access to a visual display that shows what they're working on and the status of their work.
+3. Everyone in the organization have access to a visual display that shows what they're working on and the status of their work.
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
 Strongly Disagree

-Lead time, process time and %C/A are metrics to analyze the state of work within the value stream and information to determine barriers to flow and each process block.
+4. Lead time, process time and %C/A are metrics to analyze the state of work within the value stream and information to determine barriers to flow and each process block.
    a.
 Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally
    d.
 Rarely
    e.
 Very Rarely
    f.
 Never

-Teams continously improve business processes by identifying and eliminating waste.
+5. Teams continously improve business processes by identifying and eliminating waste.
    a.
 Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally
    d.
 Rarely
    e.
 Very Rarely
    f.
 Never

-  ## 2.5 Working in small batches
+### 2.5 Working in small batches
-Teams focus on building, testing, and releasing code changes to an (production or testing) environment in small batches.
+1. Teams focus on building, testing, and releasing code changes to an (production or testing) environment in small batches.
    a.
 Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally
    d.
 Rarely
    e.
 Very Rarely
    f.
 Never

-Teams use “loosely coupled” architecture where they release and make changes independent of one another with continuous delivery
+2. Teams use “loosely coupled” architecture where they release and make changes independent of one another with continuous delivery
    a.
 Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally
    d.
 Rarely
    e.
 Very Rarely
    f.
 Never
-What is the frequency of releases
+3. What is the frequency of releases
    a.
 Weekly (Ideal)
    b.
 Monthly
    c.
 Quarterly

-Every change passes the automated tests is deployed to production automatically
+4. Every change passes the automated tests is deployed to production automatically
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
 Strongly Disagree

-Following production release, teams are able to amplify feedback from users quickly using techniques(ex: AB testing) and enable short lead times faster.
+5. Following production release, teams are able to amplify feedback from users quickly using techniques(ex: AB testing) and enable short lead times faster.
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
 Strongly Disagree

-  Following production release, teams are able to evaluate the results and fix bugs rapidly.
+6. Following production release, teams are able to evaluate the results and fix bugs rapidly.
    a.
 Very Frequently (Ideal)
    b.
 Frequently
    c.
 Occasionally
    d.
 Rarely
    e.
 Very Rarely
    f.
 Never

-Teams look into automated testing (and automated builds) for quality assurance on the efficiency of successful test automation and deployment-ready software.
+7. Teams look into automated testing (and automated builds) for quality assurance on the efficiency of successful test automation and deployment-ready software.
   a.
 Strongly Agree (Ideal)
   b.
 Agree
   c.
 Undecided
   d.
 Disagree
   e.
 Strongly Disagree

 ## 3. Measurement Capabilities